JoelBird/joelbird.github.io/index.md

 [Invite Url](https://discordapp.com/api/oauth2/authorize?client_id=961725997789630524&scope=bot&permissions=17179962368)
 - Create a category called "OpenProj" within your discord server - Capitalised "O" and capitalised "P"
 - Create the following channels in the OpenProj category:\
-\info\
+info\
 chat\
-commands\
+commands

-Now create the tasks-channels.
+Now create the task-channels.
 Task-channels are different areas of development your project wishes to open to the public, inviting their support.
-Tasks-channels can be of the following categories:\
+Task-channels can be of the following categories:\
-\marketing-tasks\
+marketing-tasks\
 coding-tasks\
-other-tasks\
+other-tasks

 *When creating these channels, please ensure spelling is the same as demonstrated above, this is necessary for our bot*